DO GOALKEEPER DESERVE ATTENTION IN TRAINING?

 This is the most simple (no travel needed, you can do it from the comfort of your own home) and the fastest way to learn more about goalkeeping and about how to coach/teach/inspire young goalkeepers.

-This is what some of the coaches from one of my Level 1 online groups told about the online course:
+This is what some of the coaches/participants of my Level 1 video course told about the course:

 “It was a great structure of the course!
 I wanted to know more about Vanja and her work for a long time and it wasn’t a surprise that the course was so good!
 Vanja focuses on the details and that makes a difference when training with youngsters.
 The feedback was very good during the course and the group was very dynamic and we could exchange many valuable information with other participants.
 We got to know other ways of thinking and training young goalkeepers.
 The topics were clearly explained with some extra tips and insights.
 And interaction with other coaches in our online group was pleasantly surprising, because I could learn from people with different views and perspectives.
 I wanted to learn all the details about how to teach a proper goalkeeper basic technique and I got even more than what I expected!” – T.S.